-Choosing a process strategy for your HR-team is not a trivial decision.
+Jira as a base tool to help you to chose an Applicant Management process strategy for your HR-team is not a trivial decision.
 Why should you change something in your applicant management?
-The everyday observations below provide some reasons for this:
+In this post we'll show:

 But what can be done, in order to introduce a smooth operational sequence of applicant management in a company?
 We have collected 5 tips to become more effective to eliminate unnecessary sources of error and facilitate the recruitment of new employees.